-35 On 17 April 2015, the Finance Committee approved a commitment of \$4,033 million for the provision of a loan to the CUHK Medical Centre Limited, a wholly-owned subsidiary of the Chinese University of Hong Kong, for the purpose of developing a non-profit-making private teaching hospital, to be named the CUHK Medical Centre.
-The loan is for a period of 15 years with interest-free for the first five years from the first drawdown in 2016-17 and on a floating interest rate equivalent to the interest rate of the Government's fiscal reserves placed with the Exchange Fund from 2021 onwards.
-The estimated payments in 2016-17 are \$1,815 million.
+34 On 17 April 2015, the Finance Committee approved a commitment of \$4,033 million for the provision of a loan to the CUHK Medical Centre Limited, a wholly-owned subsidiary of the Chinese University of Hong Kong, for developing a non-profit-making private teaching hospital, to be named the CUHK Medical Centre.
+The 15-year loan is interest-free for the first five years from the first drawdown in 2016-17, and involves a floating interest rate from 2021 onwards equivalent to the interest rate of the Government's fiscal reserves placed with the Exchange Fund.
+The estimated payments in 2016-17 and 2017-18 are \$1,815 million and \$1,492 million respectively.